apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/aws_sdk_upgrade.md

 Adding a V2 equivalent is the recommended long-term solution.

-#### Private subclasses of the Hadoop credential providers
+#### Custom subclasses of the Hadoop credential providers

 Because all the standard hadoop credential providers have been upgraded, any subclasses of these are not going to link or work.

-These will need to be upgraded in source, as covered below.
+These will need to be manually migrated to being V2 Credential providers.

 ## Source code/binary integration changes